-&quot;Authority Premises" means any premises owned, occupied or controlled by the Authority or any other Crown Body which are made available for use by the Contractor or its Sub-Contractors for provision of the Services.

-- "Authority Software" means software which is owned by or licensed to the Authority (other than under or pursuant to the Contract) and which is or will be used by the Contractor for the purposes of providing the Services. - "Authority System" means the Authority's computing environment (consisting of hardware, software and/or telecommunications networks or equipment) used by the Authority or the Contractor in connection with the Contract which is owned by or licensed to the Authority by a third party and which interfaces with the Contractor System or which is necessary for the Authority to receive the Services. - "Biological Materials" means any material (including, without limitation, plants, animals, microbes or viruses) of biological origin which contains genetic information capable of reproduction and/or material derived from the same that is collected or produced through the Contract. - "BPSS" means the HMG Baseline Personnel Security Standard for Government employees. - "Bravo" has the meaning given in paragraph 1.2 of the Form of Contract. - "CCN" means a change control notice in the form set out in Schedule 3. - "Commencement Date" means the date set out in paragraph 1.3 of the Form of Contract. - "Commercially Sensitive Information" means the information listed in Schedule 4 (Not used): - (a) which is provided by the Contractor to the Authority in confidence for the period (None provided); and/or - (b) that constitutes a trade secret. - "Confidential Information" means any information which has been designated as confidential by either Party in writing or that ought to be considered as confidential (however it is conveyed or on whatever media it is stored) including information the disclosure of which would, or would be likely to, prejudice the commercial interests of any person or trade secrets or Intellectual Property Rights of either Party and all personal data and sensitive personal data within the meaning of the DPA.
-Confidential Information shall not include information which: - (a) was public knowledge at the time of disclosure otherwise than by breach of clause E4; - (b) was in the possession of the receiving Party, without restriction as to its disclosure, before receiving it from the disclosing Party; - (c) is received from a third party (who lawfully acquired it) without restriction as to its disclosure; or - (d) is independently developed without access to the Confidential Information. - "Contract" has the meaning given in paragraph 1.1 of the Form of Contract. - "Contract Period" means the period from the Commencement Date to: - (a) the End Date; or - (b) following an Extension the end date of the Extension or such earlier date of termination or partial termination of the Contract in accordance with the Law or the Contract.
+- "Authority Premises" means any premises owned, occupied or controlled by the Authority or any other Crown Body which are made available for use by the Contractor or its Sub-Contractors for provision of the Services. - "Authority Software" means software which is owned by or licensed to the Authority (other than under or pursuant to the Contract) and which is or will be used by the Contractor for the purposes of providing the Services. - "Authority System" means the Authority's computing environment (consisting of hardware, software and/or telecommunications networks or equipment) used by the Authority or the Contractor in connection with the Contract which is owned by or licensed to the Authority by a third party and which interfaces with the Contractor System or which is necessary for the Authority to receive the Services. - "Biological Materials" means any material (including, without limitation, plants, animals, microbes or viruses) of biological origin which contains genetic information capable of reproduction and/or material derived from the same that is collected or produced through the Contract. - "BPSS" means the HMG Baseline Personnel Security Standard for Government employees. - "Bravo" means the Authority's electronic contract management system. - "CCN" means a change control notice in the form set out in Schedule 3. - "Commencement Date" means the date set out in paragraph 1.3 of the Form of Contract. - "Commercially Sensitive Information" means the information listed in Schedule 4: - (a) which is provided by the Contractor to the Authority in confidence for the period set out in Schedule 4; and/or - (b) that constitutes a trade secret. - "Confidential Information" means any information which has been designated as confidential by either Party in writing or that ought to be considered as confidential (however it is conveyed or on whatever media it is stored) including information the disclosure of which would, or would be likely to, prejudice the commercial interests of any person or trade secrets or Intellectual Property Rights of either Party and all personal data and sensitive personal data within the meaning of the DPA.
+Confidential Information shall not include information which: - (a) was public knowledge at the time of disclosure otherwise than by breach of clause E4; - (b) was in the possession of the receiving Party, without restriction as to its disclosure, before receiving it from the disclosing Party; - (c) is received from a third party (who lawfully acquired it) without restriction as to its disclosure; or - (d) is independently developed without access to the Confidential Information. - "Contract Period" means the period from the Commencement Date to: - (a) the End Date; or - (b) following an extension the end date of the extended period or such earlier date of termination or partial termination of the Contract in accordance with the Law or the Contract.